-- Assess renal function prior to initiation of TRIJARDY XR and periodically thereafter [see Warnings and Precautions (5.1, 5.6), Use in Specific Populations (8.5, 8.6)]. - In patients with volume depletion, correct this condition prior to initiation of TRIJARDY XR [see Warnings and Precautions (5.4), Use in Specific Populations (8.5, 8.6)].
+- Assess renal function before initiating TRIJARDY XR and as clinically indicated [see Warnings and Precautions (5.1, 5.4)]. - In patients with volume depletion, correct this condition before initiating TRIJARDY XR [see Warnings and Precautions (5.4), Use in Specific Populations (8.5, 8.6)].

-2.2 Recommended Dosage
+2.2 Recommended Dosage and Administration

-- Individualize the starting dose of TRIJARDY XR based on the patient's current regimen: - In patients on metformin HCl, with or without linagliptin, switch to TRIJARDY XR containing a similar total daily dose of metformin HCl and a total daily dose of empagliflozin 10 mg and linagliptin 5 mg; - In patients on metformin HCl and any regimen containing empagliflozin, with or without linagliptin, switch to TRIJARDY XR containing a similar total daily dose of metformin HCl, the same total daily dose of empagliflozin and linagliptin 5 mg. - Monitor effectiveness and tolerability, and adjust dosing as appropriate, not to exceed the maximum recommended daily dose of empagliflozin 25 mg, linagliptin 5 mg and metformin HCl 2000 mg. - Take TRIJARDY XR orally, once daily with a meal in the morning. - Take TRIJARDY XR 10 mg/5 mg/1000 mg or TRIJARDY XR 25 mg/5 mg/1000 mg as a single tablet once daily. - Take TRIJARDY XR 5 mg/2.5 mg/1000 mg or TRIJARDY XR 12.5 mg/2.5 mg/1000 mg as two tablets together once daily. - Swallow TRIJARDY XR tablets whole.
+- Individualize the starting dose of TRIJARDY XR based on the patient's current regimen: - In patients on metformin HCl, with or without linagliptin, switch to TRIJARDY XR containing a similar total daily dose of metformin HCl and a total daily dose of empagliflozin 10 mg and linagliptin 5 mg; - o In patients on metformin HCl and any regimen containing empagliflozin, with or without linagliptin, switch to TRIJARDY XR containing a similar total daily dose of metformin HCl, the same total daily dose of empagliflozin and linagliptin 5 mg. - Monitor effectiveness and tolerability, and adjust dosing as appropriate, not to exceed the maximum recommended daily dose of empagliflozin 25 mg, linagliptin 5 mg and metformin HCl 2000 mg. - Take TRIJARDY XR orally, once daily with a meal in the morning. - Take TRIJARDY XR 10 mg/5 mg/1000 mg or TRIJARDY XR 25 mg/5 mg/1000 mg as a single tablet once daily. - o Take TRIJARDY XR 5 mg/2.5 mg/1000 mg or TRIJARDY XR 12.5 mg/2.5 mg/1000 mg as two tablets together once daily. - Swallow TRIJARDY XR tablets whole.
 Do not split, crush, dissolve, or chew.